mongodb-js/charts-embed-sdk/examples/authenticated-realm/readme.md

 3. Run `npm install` to install the package dependencies.

-4. Run `parcel index.html` to start the application.
+4. Run `npm start` to start the application.
+This will utilise parcel.js
    - Optional Parcel.js documentation https://parceljs.org/ for more information on what this is

 This should create a local server running the Charts demo.
 Open a web browser and navigate to `http://localhost:1234` in the url bar to see the sample.